 Road route marker

-Romantic Road (Romantische Straße),
+well-known is the Romantic Road (Romantische Straße),

 a 180-mile route through small, picturesque Bavarian villages from

 Würzburg to the foothills of the Alps at Füssen.
 Other popular routes

-from Frankfurt to Hannover.
-Guided bus tours are available along
+While guided bus tours are available along

 crowds and traffic and to get the best hotel and restaurant rates.